-2. Programming the Master Boiler:

-a.
-Make sure there is no demand for heat being supplied to the boiler.

-b.
-Apply power to the boiler.

-c.
-Enter the system setting program navigation following instructions in this manual.
+- 2. Programming the Master Boiler: - a.
+Make sure there is no demand for heat being supplied to the boiler. - b.
+Apply power to the boiler. - c.
+Enter the system setting program navigation following instructions in Part 10 of this manual. - d.

-d.
 Verify that cascade address function 15 is set to 0.
 This makes the master boiler address 0.
-NOTE: The Master Boiler MUST be addressed as 0.

-e.
-Change CASCADE MODE Function 23 to 928 BOILERS.
+NOTE: The Master Boiler MUST be addressed as 0. - e.
+Change Cascade Mode Function 23 to 928 Boilrs.
+This makes it the master boiler. - f.

-f.
 Exit the installer menu.

+NOTE: The temperature set point of the master must match the follower boiler set point in order for the system to operate properly.